bkvam/htmlfilter/README.md

 A filter file is formatted as standard HTML, with a .txt extension.

 Some of the data in the character sheet is available through short names, while more obscure data can be referenced through the data structures of the actual actor objects.

+A property is referenced within the HTML filter with @{...}, where the ... is the name of a property or an expression.
+If the contents of @{...} cannot be evaluated it is emitted directly into the output.

 For example, you can reference the character's name inside header tags with: